We may receive a commission on purchases made from links.

 Rosemary Clooney had an affair

 During her first separation from José Ferrer, Rosemary Clooney ended up having an affair with composer and bandleader Nelson Riddle.
 The two had a very intense but highly unstable relationship.
 But Clooney was very serious about Riddle, despite the fact that — like her — he was still legally married and had several children.
 At one point, as noted by The Buffalo News, Clooney and Riddle were even living together in a house that Riddle's secretary found for them.
 But the relationship was not built to last.
-According to Clooney's memoir, it was her friend, Frank Sinatra, who convinced her to give up Riddle, telling her, "It won't work, Rose.
+According to Clooney's memoir, Frank Sinatra (who had his own tragic life) was the one who convinced her to give up Riddle, telling her, "It won't work, Rose.
 You have five kids, Nelson has six.
 That makes 11 kids.
 You can't break up families with so many kids.
 Nelson can't get a divorce."

 Clooney and Riddle did break up, and Riddle returned to his wife while Clooney eventually married Ferrer for the second time.
 However, Sinatra (a three-time divorcé himself) was proven wrong later on — Riddle did ultimately divorce his wife and went on to marry his secretary, the same one that made the arrangements for Clooney and Riddle's house.